danhicks853/addons/README.md

 # Synastria Loot Guide

 A World of Warcraft addon that helps you track, browse, and manage attunable loot in your current zone and beyond.
-Designed for Classic/Classic+ servers, it provides a powerful in-game interface to view loot eligibility, attunement progress, and more.
+Designed specifically for Synastria, it provides a powerful in-game interface to view loot eligibility, attunement progress, and more.

 ## Features